Teenage Mutant Ninja Turtles (1990 film): Plot

-The turtles find Danny hiding in their lair, and Casey follows him to the Foot’s hideout.
+The turtles find Danny hiding in their lair, and Casey follows him to the Foot's hideout.
 Splinter tells Danny that as an ordinary pet in Japan, he learned ninjutsu from watching his master, the ninja Hamato Yoshi.
 To escape conflict with his rival, Oroku Saki, over the love of a woman, Tang Shen, Yoshi fled with Shen to New York, where they were killed by a vengeful Saki.
 Splinter suggests Saki is linked to the Foot, while Shredder finds Danny and realizes that the turtles have returned, ordering Splinter to be killed.
 Casey and Danny free Splinter and defeat Shredder's lieutenant Tatsu, before convincing the remaining Foot members that they have been manipulated by Shredder.

 The turtles repel the Foot from their lair and onto the streets, before confronting the spear-wielding Shredder on a rooftop.
 After a fierce battle, Shredder claims that Splinter is dead, overpowering an infuriated Leo and disarming the turtles.
 Before Shredder can kill Leo, Splinter appears and identifies him as Oroku Saki, who in turn recognizes Splinter as Yoshi's pet rat.
 Shredder charges Splinter, who snares his spear with Mikey's nunchaku, leaving Shredder dangling over the roof's edge.
-Shredder makes a final attempt to kill Splinter with a thrown tanto, but Splinter drops him into a garbage truck below.
-Casey "accidentally" activates the truck's compactor, crushing Shredder.
+Shredder makes a final attempt to kill Splinter with a thrown tantō, but Splinter drops him into a garbage truck below.
+Casey then deliberately activates the truck's compactor, crushing Shredder.

 The police arrive to arrest the Foot soldiers, and recover the stolen goods from their hideout.
-The Channel 3 news crew arrives as well to cover the story, and Danny is reunited with Charles, who rehires April with benefits.
+The Channel 3 news crew arrives as well to cover the story, and Danny is reunited with Charles, who gives April her job back with major benefits.
 April and Casey share a kiss, while the turtles celebrate their victory with Splinter.